marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 Assignment & Matching
 ~~~~~~~~~~~~~~~~~~~~~~

 Go to the tab "assignment & matching".
 Select "role & group" in the drop-down menu "assignment" and select "2" in the drop-down menu "number of roles".
 This means the participants in this game are selected into groups of two with every group consisting of one participant of each role.
-Leaving "partner" as the matching mode means the groups stay together over several rounds of the game (in this case we have just one).
+Leaving "partner" as the matching mode means the groups stay together over several rounds of the game.

 Stage 1: Proposer’s decision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go on to the tab "stage 1".
 In this first stage of the game the instructions for all participants should be on the lecturer’s screen (all participants can see it) and the proposers should decide how much they want to transfer to the responder.
 The stage should be started by the lecturer pressing a start button.
-In the first stage we don't have to think about the responder as this will be designed in stage 2.
+In the first stage we don't have to think about the responder whose decisions will be designed in stage 2.

 First type in a name for the stage, e. g.
 "UltimatumProposer".
 "Late arrival" should be "possible".
 That means, participants can still log in after the stage has been started by the lecturer.